 So we decided to narrow down the list to just the top seven, while accommodating as many sizes and designs as possible.
-We have chosen the guitars that make big-name brands re-think their price tags, proving that quality can be achieved at a more reasonable cost.
+We have selected the guitars that really stand out from the pack in terms of tone, playability, quality of build, and value for money.

-Pros: Best bang per buck guitar with impressive specs.
+Pros: Best bang per buck guitar with impressive specs and looks.